1974 Ramna massacre

 The 1974 Ramna Massacre was a massacre of Jatiya Samajtantrik Dal (JASAD) supporters that took place on 17 March 1974.
-The incident took place when a group of demonstrators from the Jatiya Samajtantrik Dal, who were blockading the residence of the Home Minister Mansur Ali, located in the Ramna area of Dhaka, was fired upon by members of Jatiya Rakkhi Bahini.
+The incident took place when a group of demonstrators from the Jatiya Samajtantrik Dal, who were blockading the residence of the home minister, Mansur Ali, located in the Ramna area of Dhaka, was fired upon by members of the Jatiya Rakkhi Bahini.
 The incident reportedly claimed at least twelve lives.

 Background

-After Bangladesh won its independence through the liberation war of 1971, an ideological conflict was raised on the question of how Bangladesh will be governed.
-When Awami League leadership opted for democracy as its first choice, a large section of Awami League's students front Bangladesh Students League led by A. S. M. Abdur Rab and Shajahan Siraj expressed their dissent with the idea.
-This section, mostly the followers of former General Secretary of the front Serajul Alam Khan, formed a new political party opposing the Awami League's view and to establish a form of socialism what they called Scientific Socialism.
+After Bangladesh won its independence through the liberation war of 1971, an ideological conflict was raised on the question of how Bangladesh would be governed.
+When Awami League leadership opted for democracy as its first choice, a large section of Awami League's student front, the Bangladesh Students League, led by A. S. M. Abdur Rab and Shajahan Siraj, expressed their dissent with the idea.
+This section, mostly the followers of former General Secretary of the front Serajul Alam Khan, formed a new political party opposing the Awami League's view and to establish a form of socialism they called Scientific Socialism.

-Soon after the formation of Jatiya Samajtantrik Dal, the Jasad-fueled protests were met with Sheikh Mujibur Rahman's Jatiya Rakkhi Bahini personnel who were accused of conducting raids in the opposition politicians houses, torture, murders and abductions of the opposition activists.
+Soon after the formation of the Jatiya Samajtantrik Dal, the Jasad-fueled protests were met with Sheikh Mujibur Rahman's Jatiya Rakkhi Bahini personnel, who were accused of conducting raids in the opposition politicians houses, torture, murders and abductions of the opposition activists.